navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 ![image](https://user-images.githubusercontent.com/43974678/236042174-d8cf1ca3-9226-4105-b4c6-01710316cd60.png)

 ![image](https://user-images.githubusercontent.com/43974678/236042293-bf761c9e-09b9-4378-9e68-9dfec3d9bb6b.png)
-In all four seasons, members use more of the service throughout the day.
+In all four seasons, annual members use more of the service throughout the day.
 Casuals usage rises steadily throughout the day to peak at around five in the evening.

 I then looked at bike type usage between members for the year.
 This is the query used on.
 ![image](https://user-images.githubusercontent.com/43974678/236042334-523c41ed-49bf-4769-a2e5-d6189b1bd1b6.png)